jeffdubo/bicycle-collisions/README.md

 ## Overview

-The purpose of this project was to 1) test and expand my skills using Power Bi, 2) utlize data from DataSF, and 3) explore traffic collisions with injuries involving bicyclists.
-My interest in bicycle collisions is quite personal as I am an avid cyclist and have been hit by a car once while cycling to work and once when riding for pleasure.
+The primary purpose of this project was create an interactive dashboard to explore traffic collisions resulting in injury that involved bicyclists.
+Specifically, I wanted to better understand when, where, and how these collisions occur in San Francisco.

 ## Setup and Usage